kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 You can find the SDK JARs directly on [bintray](https://bintray.com/kuzzle/maven/sdk-jvm).
 Download and add them to your classpath.

 ::: warning
-If you are using the `sdk-jvm-X.Y.Z.jar` in a Kotlin Android Studio project, consider adding the following lines to your `gradle.build` file
+If you are using the `sdk-jvm-X.Y.Z.jar` in a Kotlin Android Studio project, consider adding the following lines to your `gradle.build` file:

 ```groovy
 configurations {